ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Multi-value-Protocols.md

 Another way is to read the entire input as a string into a `string` record, and then use various `scalcout` or `asub` records to parse the individual bits and pieces.
 An example of this usage can be found in the Linkam95 IOC.

+### Other considerations

+The error on disconnection is not passed through from stream and so you may consider doing this via the error setter; see [IOC Utilities](IOC-Utilities#error-setting) for details.